Groq IPO Dreams Crushed by Nvidia “Non-Exclusive” Agreement

 About Groq

-Groq is an artificial intelligence (AI) company that designs and develops high-performance processing chips and accelerators.
+Groq was an artificial intelligence (AI) company that designs and develops high-performance processing chips and accelerators.

 Its flagship product is the Language Processing Unit (LPU), previously known as the Tensor Streaming Processor (TSP).
 The LPU is an application-specific integrated circuit (ASIC) designed to increase the performance of AI computing for large language models, AI image generators, and other AI applications.